God – Justice or Love

 God is love (1 John 4:8) and His mercy is great (Ephesians 2:4), but He is also just (Psalm 25:8).
 In order to uphold His attributes of holiness and justice, He must judge and punish sin (Numbers 14:18; Nah.
 1:3).
 A good judge will never just forgive the offender but will also seek justice.
-God can not just forgive sin without administering the punishment of death because “without shedding of blood is no remission” (Hebrews 9:22).
+The Lord can not just forgive sin without administering the punishment of death because “without shedding of blood is no remission” (Hebrews 9:22).

-Yet instead of the sinner dying according to God’s law, Jesus offered Himself to die.
-At the cross, we see God as both the “just and the justifier” (Matthew 27:33–35; Romans 3:26).
-God Himself carried our sins “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
-There is no greater love than this that someone will die for those whom he loves (John 15:13).
-Thus, God’s love and justice were fully satisfied at the cross.
+Yet, instead of the sinner dying according to the perfect law, Jesus offered Himself to die.
+At the cross, we see the heavenly Father as both the “just and the justifier” (Matthew 27:33–35; Romans 3:26).
+For the heavenly Father “so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
+There is no greater love than this (John 15:13).
+Thus, the divine justice and mercy were fully satisfied at the cross.

-Now God can’t forgive our sins unless we claim the blood of Jesus as our substitute.
-“But as many as received Him, to them He gave the right to become children of God, to those who believe in His name” (John 1:12).
-The decisive factor in salvation lies with us.
+The Lord can’t forgive our sins unless we claim the blood of Jesus as our substitute.
+But as many as received Him, to them He gave the right to become children of the Lord, to those who believe in His name (John 1:12).
+Thus, the decisive factor in salvation lies with us.

 In His service,